This post may contain affiliate links. Read my disclosure policy.

 - Lemon juice: Don’t toss that lemon after you zest it.
 You’ll need the juice to make the glaze.

-How to Make a Gluten Free Lemon Loaf From Scratch
+How to Make a Gluten Free Lemon Cake From Scratch

-- Prep the Oven and Loaf Pan.
+- Prep the oven and the loaf pan.
 Before you get started, go ahead and preheat the oven to 350°F. Then spray a 9×5-inch loaf pan with nonstick cooking spray.

-- Add the Wet Ingredients to the Dry.
-Pour the wet mixture into the dry mixture and stir together until it is just combined.
+- Add the wet ingredients to the dry.
+Pour the wet mixture into the dry mixture and stir them together until just combined.

-- Fill, Bake, and Cool.
+- Fill, bake, and cool.
 Transfer the batter to the loaf pan and use a spatula to smooth the top.
 Bake at 350°F for 50-55 minutes, or until a toothpick inserted in the middle comes out clean.
-Cool in the pan for 5-10 minutes before removing from the pan to cool completely on a wire rack.
+Let the loaf cool for 5-10 minutes before removing it from the pan to cool completely on a wire rack.